Juhi-og/ai/6_academic_research_and_ai_assistance.md

 - Use the name of the journal when searching

 ## How to check the quality of the article quickly
-1. Read the heading.
-Main thing is summed in the title
+1. Read the heading
+- Main thing is summed in the title
-2. Read the Abstract
+3. Read the Abstract
-- Decide if you want to read further.
+- Then decide if you want to read further.
-3. Check the end
+4. Check the end
 - For example conclusions
 - After that results or evaluations
-4. If it is what you were looking for.
-Read it
+5. If it is what you were looking for.
+Read it!
 - If there are some interesting results and conclusions it should be interesting to read

 ## Research articles like a pro